NeptuneMagicSauce/CatPi/README.md

 - bug: when screen saver is on (screen turned off) waking by touching does fire the buttons fix = set MainWindow QWidget::disabled when screen saver is on
+- signal of weight is noisy
+  it easily goes over threshold because of spikes with the median algorithm
+- why not do auto-tare at this moment: auto-tare = when we detect it's empty and we should dispense because then, we want to detect "dispensed portion is eaten" so it's really "weight increase when we served went back"
+- status message (tare, calib result) is off screen (resizes window) reproduced on wsl -> detect window resize more than pi screen size fix = make window not resizable print on detect window resized either make permanent room for status message xor display it over something xor display it smaller xor do not display status messages